gast04/gast04.github.io/_posts/2019-10-28-Predicting-weak-RNGs.md

 ```

 I thought about overfitting so I increased the training data to 10.000 sequences and labels, still I got an error of Zero, this doesn't
 look like overfitting anymore for me.
+Of course I verified using validation and test sets.

 I tested it in fighting dragons, the weird things was, still at max two dead dragons...

 That took me a while, until I noticed that it is also random if the Hero is hitting or not, this
-means that I have to predict the next to elements of a given sequence.
+means that I have to predict the next ***two*** elements of a given sequence.
 I generated new sequences and labels
 and was hoping that I still get a zero error, and I really did.
 I used the following pattern for
-my attack scheme now.
+my attack scheme.
 The Hero is attacking first so the first element of the prediction revers to the
 hero and the second element to the dragon.
 We get the following table:

 | Hero pred.| Dragon pred. | Description |